baryluk/dmt/README.md

        f(0); g(0)
 ```

-You should avoid putting semicolon after the last statement, as this will most
+You should avoid putting a semicolon (`;`) after the last statement, as this will
-likely trigger the D compiler warning.
+most likely trigger a D compiler warning.

 Empty blocks.
 You can put an empty block, by not indenting, or by putting
-manually `{}` as an empty statetement:
+manually `{}` as an empty statement:

 ```d
   while (a-- && b--):